Invasive Mosquitoes

 - Insect Repellents - Apply insect repellents containing EPA-registered ingredients like DEET, picaridin, IR3535, or oil of lemon eucalyptus, always following the label instructions.

-- Report Mosquito Bites - Report any day-biting mosquitoes that have black and white stripes on their back and legs through one of these options:
+- Report black and white stripes on their backs and legs.